jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-HelloWorld.md

 # HELLO, WORLD!

 This week you'll learn to control various kinds LEDs with code.
-But first, let's get your board connected to the Mu Editor and go over some basics of [Python](https://www.python.org/), the langauge we'll be using to program our board.
+But first, let's get your Feather connected to the Mu Editor and go over some basics of [Python](https://www.python.org/), the langauge we'll be using to program our board.
 Python is a fantastic, flexible, and friendly language and is one of my faves.

 This guide (and subsequent demos) assumes you've done at least some basic programming before.
 You should know a bit about variables, conditionals, and loops but it's ok if you've never used Python!